simonchen/mt7915-lite/README.md

 [English](README.md)   [中文](README_zh-cn.md)

 # mt7915-killer
 Unlike generic drivers, **MT7915-Killer** is an ultra-stability, high-performance driver branch for MediaTek MT7915 (Wi-Fi 6) Based on [openwrt/mt76](https://github.com/openwrt/mt76) (Dec 2022) with patches up to March 2026 (excl.
 WED).
-This project moves beyond simple patching to implement deep firmware-level logic overrides and kernel-level task offloading.
+This project moves beyond simple patching to implement deep driver-level logic optimization and kernel-level task offloading.

 # The Technical Breakthrough
 The true bottleneck of leagcy CPU MT7621 under Wi-Fi 6 is not raw data throughput, but Interrupt & Sampling Overhead.
 High-frequency HRTIMERs and redundant statistics polling lead to physical saturation of CPU3, creating a "performance aging" effect.
 By thinning these tasks, we achieve industrial-grade stability.